dgibbs64/discord-banners/README.md

 # Discord Banners
 This is a reference of all the official Discord banners for use on websites.

-Replace the server ID with your own Discord server ID.<br> This can be found in `Server Settings > Widget > Server ID`
+Replace the server ID with your own Discord server ID.
+This can be found in `Server Settings > Widget > Server ID`

 ## Shield